 Namely, this one doesn’t have wheels.
 Still, it’s light enough to carry around, and it even has a conveniently placed power switch on the top handle.
 In any case, the lack of swivel wheels and wall mount does make this unit considerably cheaper than the one from Shop-Vac.

 Another noteworthy feature of this Armor All shop vacuum is its built-in noise diffuser, which ensures efficient and quiet operation.
 The vacuum produces 82 decibels of noise, which is just slightly more than the previous product.

 - 10-foot cord and 1.25-inch wide 6-foot long hose

 - Comes with reusable foam sleeve and cloth filter

 The 3-gallon PowerSmith Ash Vacuum is a truly unique product in that it is mostly made of metal.
-The vac’s 10 A motor is exceedingly quiet, producing only 79 decibels of noise.
+The vac’s 10 A motor is pretty quiet, producing only 79 decibels of noise.
 However, it’s still powerful enough to handle most messes.
 In fact, this shop vac was designed to handle fireplaces, barbeque grills, and wood and pellet stoves, even if the ash is still smoking.